Liechtenstein Davis Cup team

 The Liechtenstein Davis Cup team represents Liechtenstein in Davis Cup tennis competition and is governed by the Liechtensteiner Tennisverband.
 Liechtenstein currently compete in the Europe Zone Group IV.
 They did not compete in 1999, 2001 and between 2002-2013.

 History

 Liechtenstein competed in its first Davis Cup in 1996.
+Kenny Banzer became the youngest ever Davis Cup player in 2000, playing for Liechtenstein five days after his 14th birthday.
 Their best result was seventh-eighth Group III in 2017.